colmenasio/ALU_INT_web_scraper/README.md

 THIS VERSION IS INCOMPLETE; ITS MISSING NLP METHODS TO NORMALIZE THE INFORMATION;

-## Main Features
+## Getting Started
-1. Website class:
+1. Creating a Website instance:
-    - To get started, create an instance of the Website class, specifying the location of relevant link, whitelists, and other parameters:
+    - To get started, specify the location of relevants link, as well as specify whitelists and other parameters:
       ```py
       # Example
       generic_web = Website(web_name_arg="Just a Website",